 Loads are the active entities in AutoMod and can be created in many ways, including deterministic or probabilistic generation.
-Their interarrival rate can be read from an ASCII data file or attached to a statistical distribution.
-AutoMod's predefined random distributions can be used to fit most real-world random events.
-Loads are given types, such as "RedCar" or "PartA," and they can have attributes such as color, stock keeping unit (SKU), priority, and makespan.
-Attributes can be accessed and modified in move into FixQ

-AutoMod's action statements.
+Their interarrival rate can be read from an external data file or attached to a statistical distribution.
+AutoMods has predefined random distributions that can be used to fit most real-world random events.
+Loads are given types, such as "RedCar" or "PartA," and they can have attributes such as color, stock keeping unit (SKU), priority, and time in the system.
+Attributes can be accessed and modified in AutoMod's action statements.
 Loads have 3-D shapes and dimensions like most other entities in AutoMod.